delucis/v3.chrisswithinbank.net/_posts/music/2012-09-01-all-the-time-that-you-have.md

   - Soprano
   - Violin
   - Violin
+audioembed: '<iframe style="border: 0; width: 100%; height: 42px;" src="https://bandcamp.com/EmbeddedPlayer/track=2895491865/size=small/bgcol=ffffff/linkcol=f171a2/artwork=none/transparent=true/" seamless><a href="http://hear.chrisswithinbank.net/track/all-the-time-that-you-have-what-we-have-all-the-time-that-you-have">All the time that you have what we have. / All the time that you have. by Marie Picaut, YunPeng Zhao &amp; Guillaume Latour</a></iframe>'
 ---
 This short work is part game piece, part phys­ical per­form­ance, part sound.
 At the heart of it lies the ques­tion: what hap­pens when we stop breathing?
 The ex­haus­tion of a phys­ical limit — the breath, the bow — is de­ployed as a mech­anism con­trolling what we hear and how long we hear it for.